-Xinjiang Goldwind Science & Technology Co., Ltd. took third place in the rankings.
-The company is the largest wind turbine generator (WTG) manufacturer in China for the seventh consecutive year, while its global new installation market share reached 10.4% in 2017.
-Goldwind reported that it had accelerated innovation and actively expanded the overseas wind power market and offshore wind power markets.
+Xinjiang Goldwind Science & Technology Co., Ltd. took third place in the.
+This is the largest wind turbine generator (WTG) manufacturer in China.
+That’s the seventh consecutive year its global new installation market share reached 10.4% in 2017.
+Goldwind reported that it had accelerated innovation.
+They actively expanded overseas and offshore wind power markets.

 The group made breakthroughs in six emerging markets.
 First they started with Uzbekistan, Turkey, Kazakhstan, the Philippines, Argentina, and Brazil.